peilin54/edgar-data-extract/README.md

 edgar-data-extract$ python main.py  -i ./tests/test_1 -o ./scratch
 ```

-The code finds `all the .txt files` in the input directory and generates three .csv output files: `nonDerivative.csv`, `derivative.csv`, and `footnotes.csv`.
+The code finds `all the .txt files` in the input directory and generates two .csv output files: `nonDerivative.csv` and `derivative.csv`.
 **`Note:`** if the .csv files already `exist` in the directory, running the code will **`append`** entries to the existing .csv files.

 ### Example/test cases